 Grace began her career as a town planner before shifting her focus to sustainability and a long-term approach to development.
 She has been a third-party auditor for Fair Trade Tourism since 2018 under Steadfast Greening and is also a certified practitioner in carbon footprinting, GRI reporting, Travelife, and green building.
 Grace played a founding role in the Event Greening Forum and leads Abalimi Bezekhaya, an NGO supporting organic food production in township communities.
 She brings deep expertise in responsible tourism, event greening, sustainable building, and low-emission development, and is a skilled facilitator, trainer, and speaker.

-Rachel Nxele brings a wealth of knowledge and experience to the FTT team.
+Rachel brings a wealth of knowledge and experience to the FTT team.
 She has served as the Director for People and Sustainability for Sabi Sabi, as the founding Chairperson of the Sabie Game Reserve within the Greater Kruger Conservation Area, and is currently not only a consultant in the sustainable tourism sector but serves as SATSA Vice Chair and a member of the South African Tourism Board of Directors.
-Rachel has a deep passion for people and conservation which will serve her well as she drives FTT's Communications and Engagement.
+Rachel has a deep passion for people and conservation which will serve her well as she drives advocacy about responsible tourism.

-Rachel Nxele brings a wealth of knowledge and experience to the FTT team.
+Rachel brings a wealth of knowledge and experience to the FTT team.
 She has served as the Director for People and Sustainability for Sabi Sabi, as the founding Chairperson of the Sabie Game Reserve within the Greater Kruger Conservation Area, and is currently not only a consultant in the sustainable tourism sector but serves as SATSA Vice Chair and a member of the South African Tourism Board of Directors.
-Rachel has a deep passion for people and conservation which will serve her well as she drives FTT's Communications and Engagement.
+Rachel has a deep passion for people and conservation which will serve her well as she drives advocacy about responsible tourism.

 Fair Trade Tourism has committed its voice to join those of our travel and tourism colleagues around the world in declaring a climate emergency and we urge all other tourism stakeholders to do the same - small, large, public and private alike.